adrianleb/jquery-hideshowclass/README.md

 Pair of simple jQuery plugins for modifying display property and later adding a class on the element for smooth transitions.

+uses the power of requestAnimationFrame and listens to transition events

 # Usage:
 ====================